utkarshcmu/grafana.org/content/blog/2017-03-07-new-website-and-rebranding.md

 is trying to simplify it's branding.
 We are still dedicated to keeping Grafana 100% open source.
 We made the same mistake as many other open source companies, like MongoDB (previously named 10gen) and Puppet (previously named Reductive Labs), in thinking that having a different company name and website defines some measure of seperation from the OSS project and the company supporting it.
-We have, like many other companies in similar situations, realised that this seperation is just confusing.
+We have realised that this seperation is just confusing for everyone.

 ### Community Forum